slauger/hcloud-okd4/README.md

 ## Firewall & Access

 - Nodes are **not directly exposed to the internet** by default.
-- Only the load balancer is publicly accessible.
+- Only the load balancer is public accessible.
 - SSH access to nodes is possible if port 22 is explicitly opened.

 ---